paperless-ngx/paperless-ngx/docs/advanced_usage.md

     an older system may fix issues that can arise while setting up Paperless-ngx but `utf8mb3` can cause issues with consumption (where `utf8mb4` does not).

+### Missing timezones

+MySQL as well as MariaDB do not have any timezone information by default (though some docker images such as the official MariaDB image take care of this for you) which will cause unexpected behavior with date-based queries.

+To fix this, execute one of the following commands:

+MySQL: `mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql -p`

+MariaDB: `mariadb-tzinfo-to-sql /usr/share/zoneinfo | mariadb -u root mysql -p`

 ## Barcodes {#barcodes}

 Paperless is able to utilize barcodes for automatically performing some tasks.